Sabina Grewal, Founder, Owner, & Director of Yoga Bliss, E-RYT 500

 She has studied with teachers-– Ki McGraw and Bob Smith of Hatha Yoga Center, Baron Baptiste of Power Vinyasa Yoga, Patty Ivey of Down Dog Yoga, Shiva Rea of Prana Flow Yoga, Jason Crandell, Donna Farhi, and David Kyle of Progressive Ashtanga Yoga.
 She hopes to guide students to their own experience of yoga in their mind, body, and breath.

-She is a 200 hour certified Hatha teacher, 200 hour certified Power Vinyasa teacher (Down Dog Yoga, Georgetown, DC), 300 hour certified Prana Flow Teacher, and 50 hour certified Rocket Vinyasa teacher, Basic Slings & Rope Certification w/ Alison West (Yoga Union, NYC), Equinox Mat Pilates Certification, & Core Mat I & II Power Pilates certified.
+She is a 200 hour certified Hatha teacher (Hatha Yoga Center, Seattle), 200 hour certified Power Vinyasa teacher (Down Dog Yoga, Georgetown, DC), 300 hour certified Prana Flow Teacher (Shiva Rea, LA), 350 hour certified Rocket Vinyasa teacher, Basic Slings & Rope Certification w/ Alison West (Yoga Union, NYC), Equinox Mat Pilates Certification, & Core Mat I & II Power Pilates certified.
 She is currently enrolled in the Power Pilates Comprehensive program at Georgetown Pilates.
-She has over 12,000 hours in practice teaching since 2004.
+She has over 12,000 hours in teaching and guiding students since 2004.

 She looks forward to sharing her love of yoga with the Yoga Bliss community!
 See you on the mat soon! :-)

 Find her on Instagram @yogablissstudios and @jewelinthelotus108

 Certifications: 200 Hour Certified